Indian Rivers and Water Resources MCQ Quiz - Objective Question with Answer for Indian Rivers and Water Resources - Download Free PDF

 Indian Rivers and Water Resources Question 1:

-Which of the following is not a gulf in Indian territory?
+Which of the following is a major river of the Indus basin system?

 Answer (Detailed Solution Below)